Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am an Assistant Professor in the Department of Mathematics and Computer Science at the University of Lethbridge, Canada.
 My research bridges mathematics, computer science, and public health, focusing on the development of compositional and data-driven modeling frameworks for complex systems.

 Drawing on applied category theory, system dynamics, and machine learning, my work aims to create modular, interpretable, and evolvable tools that integrate dynamic simulation with artificial intelligence.
 These methods are applied across a range of domains, particularly in public health and epidemiological modeling.

-**_I am currently recruiting motivated Ph.D. and M.Sc. students_**
+**_I am currently recruiting motivated Ph.D. and M.Sc. students._**

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+You can also disable any of these elements by editing the `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.